indy-lab/war-of-words-2/README.md

 mkdir -p data/canonical
 ```

-If you don't want to generate the text embeddings from scratch, download `ep{7,8}-text-embeddings.txt` and put them in
+If you don't want to generate the text embeddings from scratch, download `text-embeddings.zip` and put the unzipped files in

 ```
 mkdir data/text-embeddings
 ```

-Also download the helper files (a mapping of dossier references to their title and some MEPs metadata) and put them in
+Also download the helpers `helpers.zip` (a mapping of dossier references to their title and some MEPs metadata) and put the files in

 ```
 mkdir data/helpers
 ```

-You should also put the files containing the indices to split the data into train and test sets in
+You should also put the files containing the indices to split the data into train and test sets `split-indices.zip` in

 ```
 mkdir data/split-indices